zkyseu/PPlanedet/README.md

 ## News
 <ul class="nobull">
+  <li>[2022-11-24] :fire: we release the evaluation code and pretrain weight of the SCNN in Tusimple dataset.
+We also update the Installation and training documentations of our project.
+In the following days, we will upload Inference/demo code and pretrain weight of SCNN in CULane dataset.
+Meanwhile, we will reproduce ERFNet.
-  <li>[2022-11-22] :fire: we release the project code.
+  <li>[2022-11-22] we release the project code.
 We now only reproduce the <a href="https://arxiv.org/pdf/1712.06080.pdf">SCNN</a> with 93.70% accuracy in Tusimple dataset.
 Pretrain model will be updated in the following days.
 We will also release the eval and demo code in the following days.

 </ul>